 In 2018, U.S. jewelry stores suffered a total loss of $53.4 million.
 Industries with high-value inventory, like jewelry stores, face a greater risk of attracting criminals.

-The jewelry industry suffers from more than $100 million in loss each year.
-Theft brings an element of surprise that no jeweler wants to experience.
-Avoid devastating loss at your jewelry store with proper protection:
+Theft brings an element of surprise that no jeweler wants to experience, which is why having the right security measures in place is critical.
+Avoid devastating loss at your jewelry store with proper protection and equipment.

 Protection During the Day

 - Install doorbell chimes or buzzer systems so employees are aware when someone enters or leaves.

 - Depending on store size, have at least two to three employees on the floor at all times.

 - Greet customers as they enter the store so that they feel welcome and are aware you know who they are.

 - Install video surveillance cameras at point of sale (POS), doorways, entrances and near safes and/or vaults.